Recently I’ve noticed some strong similarities between two of my favourite horror franchises. The Evil Dead and Buffy the Vampire Slayer.

 The gigantic, Lovecraftian, tentacled creators of the Vampires and the Deadites.

 In both the Buffy and Evil Dead mythology, gigantic god like Demons were said to have ruled the earth many thousands of years before recorded history began.
-They made the earth a hell dimension before being banished to another dimension, allowing the age of man to begin.
+They made the earth a hell before being banished to another dimension, allowing the age of man to begin.

 In Evil Dead’s case these Demons were referred to as the Dark Ones, whilst in Buffy they were referred to as the Old Ones.
 Both are based on the Old Ones from HP Lovecraft’s Cthulu mythos.